Appealing Family Law Cases

-The family law firm of Walzer Melcher provides appellate services to its clients and other attorneys who need help appealing a trial court’s decision.
-See below for a list of recent divorce appeals and links to briefs.
-Walzer Melcher handles appeals relating to complex Family Law issues involving spousal support, child support, child custody, child visitation, community property, separate property, premarital agreements, breach of fiduciary duty, and more.
-Walzer Melcher is one of the few firms in California that has the statewide reputation and breadth of knowledge to handle these types of issues.
-Christopher C. Melcher is the lead appellate attorney for the firm, who has substantial experience in handling appeals and writs.
+Walzer Melcher family law experts handle appeals relating to complex Family Law issues involving spousal support, child support, child custody, child visitation, community property, separate property, premarital agreements, breach of fiduciary duty, and more.
+We are one of the few family law firms in California that has the statewide reputation and breadth of knowledge to handle these types of complex issues.
+Top family law attorney Christopher C. Melcher is the lead appellate attorney for the firm, who has substantial experience in handling appeals and writs.

 You may challenge an unfavorable decision you received in the trial court level by filing an appeal in the Court of Appeal (appellate court).
 Protecting the record for appeal in the trial court level is essential, or there will be no effective way to appeal.
 If an adverse decision is expected in the trial court level, or you want to protect a favorable ruling you are about to receive, it is helpful to engage appellate counsel early in the process — before the appeal is filed.
 Once a final decision is made by the trial court, you only have a short amount of time to file an appeal.
 If you intend on doing so, you should contact an experienced appellate attorney immediately to help you determine the applicable filing deadline.

 The purpose of an appeal is to ask a higher court to reverse the trial court’s decision.
 The Courts of Appeal will review the record and determine if trial judge made a legal mistake that affected the final decision.
 A panel of three judges from the appellate court will decide the issue.
 The panel will hear oral arguments from both sides but will not accept new evidence or listen to new witnesses.
 An appeal is not a re-trial of your case.